OrderWOPower/TournamentCooldown/README.md

 # TournamentCooldown
+In the vanilla game, there was no cooldown for spawning tournaments after a tournament in a settlement was finished.

+This meant that another tournament could spawn in a settlement immediately after the previous tournament.

-This mod adds a cooldown for spawning tournaments to a settlement after a tournament in that settlement is finished
+This is a very simple mod that adds a 10 day cooldown for spawning another tournament in the same settlement.

+It is safe to install and uninstall on an existing save.